DualBrain/bsharp/bsharp/Notes.md

-﻿

-General steps to add something:
+﻿General steps to add a new keyword/statement/etc.:

 - Start with the SyntaxFacts.
   - Need a new SyntaxKind.